mirisuzanne/miriamsuzanne/content/2016/08/17/trans.rst

 you'll get them wrong without even realizing it.

 So it's time for everyone to start practicing.
-Make an effort to notice *every pronoun you ever use*, It takes some **work**, but it's worth the effort.
+Make an effort to notice *every pronoun you ever use*.
+It takes some **work**,
+but it's worth the effort.
 Once you are paying attention,